SOUTH KOREA MUSKATHLON 2020

 Are you ready to meet North Korean Christians who have been imprisoned for their faith?
 Are you willing to stand at the border and pray with South Koreans for their northern neighbours?
 Are you excited about being able to raise funds to help support Christians living in the most persecuted country in the world?
-We are thrilled that the Open Doors 2019 Muskathlon will be visiting SOUTH KOREA!
+The 2019 South Korea Muskathlon has been so popular that we have opened up a second trip in 2020!

 Interested?
 Call Fiona our Challenge Events expert on 01993 460015 or email email@example.com